Lolz1243/gitfiti/README.md

 **Part 10:**

 Enjoy!
 All your hard work will be committed and presented to the world in less time than it took me to get out of bed.
+If you want to jump in and help us out with our work, feel free to fork this repo and go wild.
+I'm excited to see what kinds of creations you all come up with.

 Sponsored by Eclipse and the infamous .jar extension, with a special shoutout to [gelstudios](https://github.com/gelstudios) for all the incredible foundational work and naming creds.